jbakeacake/EdgeFinder_Tool/README.md

 ---

-#### Clear Children (🚧 Workshopping a better solution for resetting)
+#### Reset
-:warning: Destroys all the children of the GameObject! :warning: \
+:warning: Destroys all generated objects during spline generation! :warning: \
-This effectively resets the object for spline generation.
-Due to laziness, I'm currently just destroying every child transform of the parent object.
+This effectively resets the object for spline generation; it will destroy only generated objects from spline generation.